 Any lower than this and you start to obscure the view of the back of the worktop

-You can just reach a shelf of this height when leaning across a standard kitchen
+You can just reach the back of a shelf of this depth when leaning across a standard kitchen unit

 Standard depth of a sliding drawer